-Sharing allows you to do more with less and sharing feels good because it is good – for people and for the environment.
+Sharing allows you to do more good with less and sharing feels good because it is good – for people and planet.

 Whether you share a ride with your neighbour to work, share your things amongst family and friends, or share your knowledge about growing vegetables you are helping create a more sustainable world.